 Implementation strategies:

-has been chosen all the vertices incident to will update their minimum edge weight - the red-black tree will hold
+• After an arbitrary vertex u has been chosen, all the vertices incident to u will update their minimum edge weight.

-iterations if the graph is connected
+• There will be exactly n iterations if the graph is connected.

 /**